Algebra 2 - Grade 11 & 10

 b.
 Notebook: loose-leaf or spiral

 c.
 Calculator: may be used on all quizzes, tests, and regents.
 Since many scientific calculators now have the ability to do symbolic notation, they will NOT be allowed on any graded assignments.
 Graphing calculators will ONLY be used on any graded assignment.
-If you have one that is great, but if not, one will be provided during class & for the regents.
+If you have one that is great, but if not, one will be provided for the regents and we will download apps to your chromebooks or phones to be used during class.

 Grades for this course will be based on a composite of performance in:

-Any student who is in the Regents Common Core Algebra II class must take the regents, which will count as their final exam and will be administered in June.
+Any student who is in the Regents Common Core Algebra II class must take the regents, unless it is waived by the State, which will count as their final exam and will be administered in June.
+If there is no regents, then a local final will most likely be administered.

-3. Classwork & Homework (20%): Classwork will need to be completed by the end of class and will be done with a partner or group depending on the classwork assigned.
+3. Classwork & Homework (25%): Classwork will need to be completed by the end of class and handed in for a grade.
 Some of the homework assignments will be collected and graded, but the majority will be spot-checked.
 If the student’s grade for a spot-checked homework assignment is zero, then the “make-up” assignment will be worth only half credit.Students will be given bonus questions before each test, which will help them better prepare/study for the test.
 These bonus points will be placed in the classwork/homework category.

 5. Final Average:This grade is found by each Quarterly grade being doubled and the Final counting once.